-New for July 1, 2019, the Department of Manufacturing and Mechanical Engineering houses the bachelor of science in Mechanical Engineering Technology (MET), the minor in Manufacturing Systems, and supports the new interdisciplinary Masters of Science in Mechatronics.
+The Department of Manufacturing and Mechanical Engineering (MMET) joined the College of Engineering on July 1, 2019.
+MMET houses the bachelor of science in Mechanical Engineering Technology (MET), the minor in Manufacturing Systems, the online graduate certificate in Manufacturing Engineering, and the Master of Science in Manufacturing Engineering.
+MMET also supports the interdisciplinary Bachelor of Science and Master of Science in Mechatronics.
 The MET program was formerly part of the School of Technology.

 Academics and Research

 Class sizes are generally small with most classes having fewer than thirty students; junior and senior level classes typically have under twenty.
 MMET faculty have industry experience in the fields of product and systems design, manufacturing, operations, logistics, and quality.

 Most faculty members have industrial experience and balance their efforts between teaching and applied research.
 Excellent teaching is very important and a number of our faculty members have received recognition through the University Distinguished Teaching Award, Michigan Technological University Academy of Teaching Excellence, Center for Teaching and Learning Instructional Awards, and the Dean’s Teaching Showcase.

 Research projects are often focused on better teaching methodologies, along with a mix of applied industrial research.
 Undergraduate students participate in research projects and have had opportunities to write papers with the faculty and make presentations at national meetings.

 MMET has dedicated computing and laboratory facilities in the Electrical Energy Resources Center as well as a modern, well-equipped machine shop which includes laser scanning and industrial quality 3D printing.